ray-project/ray/doc/source/serve/architecture.md

 ### How does Serve ensure horizontal scalability and availability?

-Serve can be configured to start one HTTP proxy actor per node via the `location` field of [`http_options`](core-apis).
+Serve can be configured to start one proxy actor per node via the `location` field of [`http_options`](core-apis).
 Each one will bind the same port.
 You should be able to reach Serve and send requests to any models via any of the servers.
 You can use your own load balancer on top of Ray Serve.

 This architecture ensures horizontal scalability for Serve.
-You can scale your HTTP ingress by adding more nodes and scale your model inference by increasing the number of replicas via the `num_replicas` option of your deployment.
+You can scale your HTTP/ gRPC ingress by adding more nodes and scale your model inference by increasing the number of replicas via the `num_replicas` option of your deployment.

 ### How do ServeHandles work?